apurvareddyk/DataScience-Clustering/README.md

 This notebook deals with clustering time series data.
 It covers techniques specific to time series, such as Dynamic Time Warping (DTW) for measuring similarity between temporal sequences.

 ### 7. Document Clustering
-This notebook demonstrates clustering of text documents.
+This notebook demonstrates the clustering of text documents.
 It includes steps for text preprocessing, feature extraction (e.g., TF-IDF), and applying clustering algorithms to group similar documents.

 ### 8. Image Clustering
 This notebook shows how to cluster images.
 It covers image preprocessing, feature extraction (possibly using pre-trained neural networks), and applying clustering algorithms to group similar images.